 Search and rescue at sea: Vessels and aircraft conduct search and rescue of personnel and vessels at sea.
-This activity could occur throughout the areas under consideration for critical habitat designation and is expected to have negligible impacts on island-associated habitat, water quality, prey availability, or the quality of noise within the potential critical habitat area.
+This activity could occur throughout the critical habitat designation and is expected to have negligible impacts on island-associated habitat, water quality, prey availability, or the quality of noise within the critical habitat area.

 Live-fire exercises: Surface-to-surface live-fire exercises occur about 12 times per year.
 Each exercise occurs on one day for a few hours between sunrise and sunset.
-USCG cutters typically conduct these exercises outside of the areas under consideration for critical habitat.
-Since these activities occur outside of the potential critical habitat area, they are not expected to impact island-associated habitat, water quality, prey availability, or the quality of noise within the potential critical habitat area.
+USCG cutters typically conduct these exercises outside of the critical habitat.
+Since these activities occur outside of the critical habitat area, they are not expected to impact island-associated habitat, water quality, prey availability, or the quality of noise within the critical habitat area.

 Pyrotechnic exercises: USCG small boats conduct pyrotechnic exercises about 12 times per year.
 Each exercise occurs on one day for a few hours.
 USCG small boats typically conduct these exercises offshore, from platform, south of Oahu, north of Kahului, or east of Nawiliwili.
-These locations are within the areas under consideration for critical habitat designation.
+These locations are within the critical habitat designation.
 Pyrotechnics expended include high-altitude flares designed to burn completely in air, handheld flares, and parachute flares made of cloth and nylon.
-Since the pyrotechnics are expended above the surface of the sea, they are expected to have negligible impacts on island-associated habitat, water quality, prey availability, or the quality of noise within the potential critical habitat area.
+Since the pyrotechnics are expended above the surface of the sea, they are expected to have negligible impacts on island-associated habitat, water quality, prey availability, or the quality of noise within the critical habitat area.